-For units with status DISCONNECT\ON/OFF, the remote contact is the contact connected to this unit.
+For units with status DISCONNECT ON/OFF, the remote contact is the contact connected to this unit.

-If the user wants 1 unit to operate on his command only, this unit is to be set to DISCONNECT\ON/OFF.
+If the user wants 1 unit to operate on his command only, this unit is to be set to DISCONNECT ON/OFF.
+Refer to "Working with the unit" on page 8.